babitahansda-code/myfirstaiproject/README.md

 # myfirstaiproject
-This is my first AI project
+This is my first AI project.
+Author = "Babita Hansda"